final,accounts,financial,accounting,trading,profit,loss,account,balance,sheet,trial,balance,work,sheet,adjustments

 Debtors (Assets) and Creditors (Liabilities)

-Real accounts and Personal accounts are capable of being called assets.
-Any element (account) that is capable of being liquidated (that is capable of being converted to cash by giving it away) indicates an asset.
+Both real accounts and Personal accounts are capable of being called assets.
+Any element (account) that is capable of being liquidated (that is capable of being converted to cash or any other asset by giving it away) indicates an asset.
 Machinery, Furniture, Cash, etc are real accounts that can be called assets.

 Debtors represent the persons and organisation who owe to the organisation.
 They would clear their dues by paying out either in cash or in some other form.
 Thus Debtors get liquidated and as such can be called assets.